p4309027/bt/README.md

 tested on node `v6.11.0`

-clone the files
+clone the project

-open `cmd` and change file directory to cloned project:
+open `cmd` and change the file directory to project directory:
 `cd bt`

 then run